divio/divio-cloud-docs/reference/configuration-environment-variables.rst

 Commonly-used environment variables
 -----------------------------------

-Many of the applications packaged for Divio Cloud deployment recognise a number of environment variables for your convenience.
+Many of the applications packaged for Divio deployment recognise a number of environment variables for your convenience.

-See :ref:`key-addons` for lists of settings that can be provided as variables in some Divio Cloud addons.
+See :ref:`key-addons` for lists of settings that can be provided as variables in some Divio addons.

 They do this in their :ref:`configure-with-aldryn-config` files.
 To see precisely how they are handled, refer to the ``aldryn_config.py`` file of key